Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 ### Cryptographic Failures

 #### Implemented:
+- Using [Google Cloud Platform Key Management Service (KMS)](https://cloud.google.com/security-key-management) for cryptographic operations
+  - Generated keys are stored and replicated globally in Google's servers
+  - The generated keys are protected by using Google's [Hardware Security Module (HSM)](https://cloud.google.com/kms/docs/hsm)
+  - Generated symmetric keys are also configured to rotate every 30 days

 - When generating something random such as for session IDs, use a cryptographically secure random number generator (RNG).
   - Reasons:
     - RNG in computers can be a problem for sensitive actions such as for session identifier, cryptography operations, etc. as they can be very predictable.